AdobeDocs/creative-cloud-enterprise-learn.en/help/deploy/cceserial.md

 1. (Optional) Select a **Product Name**, **Product Version**, or **Platform** to filter results.
 1. Click Search.
 1. The product name and serial numbers are displayed.
-1. (Optional) Select “EXPORT TO CSV” to download the list of serial numbers.
+1. (Optional) Select "EXPORT TO CSV" to download the list of serial numbers.

 ![Find your serial numbers](assets/retrieveserialnumbers.png)